-Stakeholders: Advisory Boards, Downtown Businesses, SPROUT Taskforce, Private Investors, Gainesville Regional Utilities (GRU), Porters Neighborhood, Springhill Neighborhood
+Stakeholders: Advisory Boards, Downtown Businesses, SPROUT Taskforce, Private Investors, Gainesville Regional Utilities (GRU), Porters Neighborhood, Springhill Neighborhood, University of Florida, and the Chamber of Commerce

-Desired Outcome: Construction of Depot Park
+Desired Outcome: Construction of Depot Park and redevelopment of former GRU Downtown Operations Center

 Background: This Strategic Initiative was first introduced by the City Commission in December, 2006 at the Strategic Planning Retreat.
 The Initiative was later adopted and added to the Strategic Plan on February 12, 2007.